Killer Whales

 United States Regulations

 In the US, Southern Resident killer whales (SRKW) are listed as Endangered under the Endangered Species Act.
-In 2019, Washington’s Governor Jay Inslee signed into law new regulations governing whale watching in the State of Washington.
-Key management actions include:
+In 2023, Washington’s Governor Jay Inslee signed into law new regulations governing whale watching in the State of Washington.
+Federal regulations also still apply to all killer whales in the inland waters of Washington state.

 Mandatory measures: